This one is for you husbands.

 Seriously, nutrition can change your wife from night to day.
 Sometimes it’s an immediate change, sometimes it’s gradual as her body recognizes it’s being given the nutrients it needs to heal and rebuild.
 Either way, nothing can take the place or importance of nutrition in regards to postpartum depression.

 #4 Pray, pray, pray, pray and then tell her you’re praying for her and then pray with/over her

 God says where two or more are gathered together, there in the midst He will be with them.
 He answers the prayers of the righteous.
 He cares about His children and has the best in mind for them.
 Sometimes the best comes by going through the worst times (see the whole book of Job).
 He teaches us through our trials.
 He can and will teach BOTH of you through this trial.
 Please let Him.

-Finally, dear husband of my fellow postpartum depressed mama, you are amazing.
-You’ve already made it through at least one pregnancy with your dearly beloved, and that can be tumultuous enough.
-I know this is worse, to a different degree.
+Dear husband of my fellow postpartum depressed mama, you are amazing.
+You’ve already made it through pregnancy with your dearly beloved, and that can be tumultuous enough.
+I know this can be even worse, to a different degree.
 But remember, you guys made at least one beautiful baby, and your beautiful baby/babies need BOTH of you, together.
 You can do this.
 You can be that knight in shining armor, even if she’s not acknowledging just how shiny your armor actually is right now.
 She will someday, and that day you’ll see how very worth it it was to stick to your vows and truly love your wife.
 Hold on for that day, strong man.
+It’s coming.